What are flexible dentures and how do they work?

 If you experience any persistent discomfort while eating, contact our clinic for an adjustment appointment.
 Small refinements can often make a significant difference in your eating experience.

-When considering tooth replacement options in Tweed Heads, it's helpful to understand how flexible partial dentures compare to alternatives:
+When considering tooth replacement options, it's helpful to understand how flexible partial dentures compare to alternatives:

 Flexible Partial Dentures vs. Traditional Acrylic Partial Dentures: